Skip to Main Content

 Success Stories:

-From adaptive kayaking to inclusive art studios, the program is opening new doors statewide.
+From adaptive kayaking in Fairport and Buffalo to inclusive art studios in Saratoga County, the program is opening new doors statewide.
 These stories—of individuals rediscovering their favorite activities and communities thriving through inclusive design—illustrate the power of accessibility to transform both lives and local economies.

 Funding Opportunities: